egichuhis/to-do-list/README.md

 # 📖 TO-DO LIST <a name="about-project"></a>

 **TO-DO LIST** is a tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete.
+It simply lists the things that you need to do and allows you to mark them as complete, and also clear the completed items.
+You can also edit your items incase of typos, etc.

 ## 🛠 Built With <a name="built-with"></a>